PLOS/ambraproject/Quickstart-Guide.md

 ```

-## Deploying the applications to Tomcat
+## Running the applications

-If you have downloaded or compiled `.war` files, you may deploy them to a Tomcat instance as normal.
-(Consult the Tomcat documentation for details.)

-You may also run each component from Maven.
-This is where you will set the application port as well as define the configuration directory:
+You should be familiar with how to deploy a webapp to Tomcat.
+Typically, `.war` files are simply copied into Tomcat's `webapps` directory and Tomcat will start the webapp automatically.

+### Alternative: Running the application from source code with Maven
+Use Maven to run the applications from source.
+For each respective app you must be in the checked-out repository directory.
+1. Compile the app: `mvn install`
+2. Run the app:
    1. Wombat: `mvn tomcat6:run -Dmaven.tomcat.port=8080 -Dwombat.configDir=/etc/ambra`
    2. Rhino: `mvn tomcat6:run -Dmaven.tomcat.port=8082 -Drhino.configDir=/etc/ambra`
    3. Content Repo: `mvn tomcat6:run -Dmaven.tomcat.port=8081`

-Note: Run these mvn commands from the directory you cloned each project.

-### Viewing the "hello world" page for each component
+## Viewing the "hello world" page for each component

 Go to `http://localhost:<PORT>` to view the root page for each application.

+1. Wombat: You should see an introductory web page at `http://localhost:8080`
-1. Rhino: Swagger API interface
+2. Rhino: You should see a Swagger API interface at `http://localhost:8082`
-2. Content Repo: Swagger API interface
+3. Content Repo: You should see a Swagger API interface at `http://localhost:8081`
-3. Wombat: Debug or root page

 ## Ingesting an article